-I think VVEV strikes this balance well, and generally does it better than Hieroglyph did.
+I think in general VVEV strikes this balance as well or better than Hieroglyph did.

 There’s a saying that, in the science fiction genre, you can imagine whatever possibilities you want, as long as you don’t ignore what we already know to be impossible.
 In other words, it’s fine to invent new physics, but if you’re going to break existing physics you had better have a really interesting, consistent, well thought-out, justified way of doing it.
 (And it better be really important to someone’s character arc.)
 Similarly, certain elements of an unpleasant near-future for humanity are almost given constraints at this point, and shouldn’t be avoided.

 What tends to bother me about “positive futures” narratives is that they often ignore realities about our near future that are essentially immutable.
-For example, in the near future, Earth’s climate will change dramatically, and this will cause widespread suffering for tens of millions.
+As just one notable example, in the near future, Earth’s climate will change dramatically, and this will cause widespread suffering for tens of millions.
 We are well past the point of practical avoidance now — the new question is how we will mitigate damage, protect vulnerable populations and elements of the biosphere, and plan for an eventual return to balance distant centuries from now.
-Any possible future Earth needs to acknowledge this to be credible, or come up with a really good reason not to.
+Any possible future Earth needs to acknowledge this to be credible as futurism, or come up with a really good reason not to.
 Analogous arguments can be made for probable corporate oligarchy in space, the downward spiral of neo-liberal capitalism, and humanity’s inability to denuclearize (indeed the trend is reversing towards expanded nuclearization) despite decades of incremental progress since the height of the Cold War.

-A failure to acknowledge these realities borders on escapism — which is a legitimate subgenre of speculative fiction, but has no place in stories or collections that want to start a meaningful conversation about real futures.
+A failure to acknowledge these realities borders on escapism — which, while a legitimate subgenre of speculative fiction, has no place in stories or collections that aim to start a meaningful conversation about real futures.

 None of this is to say that positive stories can’t be told in credible futures — it’s just harder.
-Steven Barnes’s Mozart on the Kalahari and Vandana Singh’s Shikasta are brazen in their acknowledgement that the future will not magically be rid of the problems of the present, and indeed it is far more probable that that these problems will be worse tomorrow than they are today.
+Steven Barnes’s Mozart on the Kalahari and Vandana Singh’s Shikasta are brazen in their acknowledgement that the future will not magically be rid of the problems of the present, and indeed all trends point to it being far more probable that that these problems will be worse tomorrow than they are today.
 And yet, they are able to show how individuals, acting on principle and a certain measure of faith, can carve out positive arcs within that negative space.

 Again, my thanks to the creators of VVEV on bringing forth a much-needed catalyst for conversation on issues that affect us all as a species, moving forward into a brave new era where spaceflight will become increasingly common.
 If I have been critical in places, it is only out of my high degree of personal engagement with the subject matter, and keen desire to see the message sharpened to aid its spread.